 New Delhi’s architecture is a symbol of British power and supremacy.
 The heart of New Delhi is Connaught Place (CP) with the British-designed colonial architecture.
 The Old Delhi, once the capital of Islamic India, is a labyrinth of narrow lanes lined with traditional havelis, bazaars and mosques.

-New Delhi is home to several historical sites and museums and three UNESCO World Heritage sites: Red Fort (Lal Qila), Humayun's Tomb and Qutub Minar.
+There are three Unesco World Heritage sites: Red Fort (Lal Qila), Humayun's Tomb and Qutub Minar.

 The Red Fort is a historic fort in the city and the main residence of the emperors of the Mughal dynasty for nearly 200 years.
 Every year on Indian Independence Day (August 15) the Prime Minister delivers a speech to the nation from the ramparts at the gate.